ʾIʿrab: Grammatical cases

 Case is not shown in standard orthography, with the exception of indefinite accusative nouns ending in any letter but tā’ marbūṭah (ة) or alif followed by hamzah (ء), where the -a(n) "sits" on the letter before an alif added at the end of the word (the alif shows up even in unvowelled texts).
 Cases, however, are marked in the Qur'an, children's books, and to remove ambiguous situations.
 If marked, it is shown at the end of the noun.
 Further information on the types of declensions is discussed in the following section, along with examples.
 Grammatical case endings are not pronounced in pausa and in less formal forms of Arabic.
-Note that in vocalised Arabic (where vowel points are written), the case endings may be written even if they are not pronounced.
+In vocalised Arabic (where vowel points are written), the case endings may be written even if they are not pronounced.
 Some Arabic textbooks or children's books skip case endings in vocalised Arabic, thus allowing both types of pronunciation.